 People use 했어요 these days.
 You can use 하였어요 too but it sounds a bit more old and quaint.
 The conjugation rule for 하다 verbs is easy.
 You can simply add 했어요 to a noun instead of 하다.

-Since these 하다 verbs are made with noun+하다, we can add an object marker to a noun and separate noun and verb.
+하다 verbs are made with noun+하다.
+That means we can add an object marker to a noun and separate nouns and verbs.
+You can use either version.
+However, a separate version sounds a little more natural.

 3) Others: + 었어요